Nandlal1412/AI_TraceFinder/Readme.md

-#  AI TraceFinder — Forensic Scanner Identification
+#  🕵️‍♂️ AI TraceFinder — Forensic Scanner Identification

-##  Overview
+##  🧠 Project Overview
-AI TraceFinder is a forensic machine learning platform that identifies the **source scanner device** used to digitize a document or image.
-Each scanner (brand/model) introduces unique **noise, texture, and compression artifacts** that serve as a fingerprint.
-By analyzing these patterns, AI TraceFinder enables **fraud detection, authentication, and forensic validation** in scanned documents.
+Scanned documents—such as legal contracts, certificates, and financial records—are vulnerable to forgery.
+It’s often impossible to determine whether a scanned image is authentic or if it was created using an unauthorized device.

+**AI TraceFinder** solves this challenge by identifying the **source scanner** used to digitize a document.
+Every scanner model introduces subtle, unique digital fingerprints—microscopic noise patterns, texture artifacts, and compression traces—based on its hardware and firmware.
+These invisible signatures can be used to:
+- ✅ Attribute a scanned document to a specific scanner model
+- 🚫 Detect forgeries created using unauthorized devices
+- 🧾 Verify the authenticity of scanned evidence in forensic and legal contexts

+Built as a forensic machine learning platform, AI TraceFinder extracts scanner-specific features and applies classification models to deliver **accurate, interpretable, and legally actionable results.** Whether for fraud detection, source attribution, or tamper validation, this tool empowers investigators with digital proof of origin.

 ---

-##  Goals & Objectives
+##  🎯 Goals & Objectives
 - Collect and label scanned document datasets from multiple scanners
 - Robust preprocessing (resize, grayscale, normalize, denoise)
 - Extract scanner-specific features (noise, FFT, PRNU, texture descriptors)